alexeygrigorev/mlwiki.org/index.php/Secondary_Index.md

 ---
-title: "Secondary Index"
 layout: default
 permalink: /index.php/Secondary_Index
+tags:
+- database-indexes
+- database-systems-architecture
+title: Secondary Index
 ---

-# Secondary Index

 ## Secondary Index
 What if we want to support efficient search by some other attribute (not one that is already indexed)
 - then the file is not sequentially sorted by this other attribute (it's sorted on the pk)